microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 ### Using the Type Checker

 In this example we will walk the AST and use the checker to serialize class information.
-We'll use the type checker to get symbol and type information, while grabbing JSDoc comments for classes, their constructors, and respective constructor parameters.
+We'll use the type checker to get symbol and type information, while grabbing JSDoc comments for exported classes, their constructors, and respective constructor parameters.

 ```ts
 /// <reference path="typings/node/node.d.ts" />